Gemba/skyscraper/docs/CLIHELP.md

 You can force all data to be refetched from the servers by setting this option, effectively updating the cached data with new data from the source.

+If you provide one or more game filenames on the command line, the refresh flag is automatically set.

 !!! note

      _Only_ use this option if you know data has changed for several roms at the source.
-Otherwise you are hammering the servers for no reason.
+Otherwise you are hammering online servers for no reason.

 **Example(s)**